 How should you start?
 Where possible, the library tries to match requestors with the liaison librarian for their department, program or center.
 Find out who the liaison librarian is for your department.

-You can also contact our Reference Desk to initiate a consult: fill out the Ask a Librarian form or call the Reference Desk at 312-503-8126.
+You can also contact our Reference Desk to initiate a consult: fill out the Ask a Librarian form.
 Find out more about obtaining research help from the library.
 And remember: We're not here only during National Medical Librarians Month -- we're available all year around to help you get the information you need effectively and efficiently.

 Contact a librarian expert today!